• Skip to primary navigation

 Why you will love this recipe:

-• These potatoes are so easy and simple to make and only require a few minutes of hands on time.
+• These potatoes are quick and easy to make and only require a few minutes of hands on time.

-• Besides being vegan and dairy free these potatoes are also vegetarian and Whole30.
+• Besides being vegan and dairy free these baked potatoes are also gluten free, plant-based, vegetarian and Whole30 compliant.

 • They make great leftovers and are perfect for meal prep.